starkware-bitcoin/raito/crates/raito-spv-client/README.md

 Goal: Produce a self‑sufficient proof that can be verified by a client with no prior state and no network access — suitable for air‑gapped environments or long‑term archival.

-The resulting proof is written to disk in a compact binary format using [`serde-brief`](https://docs.rs/serde-brief).
+The resulting proof is written to disk in a compact binary format using [`bincode`](https://docs.rs/bincode) with bzip2 compression for optimal file size.

 ## Installation